formlio/forml/docs/project.rst

 The Source descriptor again needs to be submitted to the framework using the ``component.setup()`` handler::

     from forml.lib.flow.operator import cast
-    from forml.lib.schema.kaggle import titanic as schema
     from forml.project import component
+    from openschema.kaggle import titanic as schema

     FEATURES = schema.Passenger.select(
         schema.Passenger.Pclass,